Soft launch: Soft launch vs. hard launch

 A soft launch differs significantly from a hard launch (also known as a "grand opening" or "full launch") in several key aspects.
 While a soft launch targets a limited, select audience, a hard launch aims for the general public with a wide release.
 Soft launches typically involve minimal or no marketing, whereas hard launches are accompanied by extensive marketing campaigns.

 The duration of these launch strategies also varies.
 Soft launches extend over a period, allowing for testing and refinement, while hard launches are often centered around a single event or short-term push.
 The primary purpose of a soft launch is to gather feedback, test functionality, and make adjustments.
 In contrast, a hard launch focuses on official release and maximizing impact and awareness.

 Visibility is another distinguishing factor.
 Soft launches are typically low-key and often fly under the radar, while hard launches are high-profile events seeking attention.
 Soft launches offer high flexibility, allowing for changes based on feedback, whereas hard launches present the product or service as final with little room for major adjustments.

 Resource investment often differs between the two approaches.
 Soft launches generally require lower initial investment, while hard launches often demand significant upfront resources.
 This correlates with the level of risk: soft launches carry lower risk as issues can be addressed before full release, but hard launches involve higher risk due to less room for major adjustments post-launch.

 Businesses may choose to use a soft launch, hard launch, or a combination of both strategies depending on factors such as product readiness, market conditions, available resources, risk tolerance, brand strategy, and the nature of the product or service.
 While soft launches allow for more flexibility and risk mitigation, hard launches can create more immediate impact and awareness.
 The choice between the two approaches often depends on the specific goals and circumstances of the release.

 Brick-and-mortar establishments

 When a brick and mortar business wishes to open prior to its grand opening (to test its capacity and train its staff), this may be referred to as a soft launch or "soft opening".

-When a business wishes to close but still allow customers to shop, this is referred to as a "soft close".

 The term test event is often used in sports, especially in the UK, to refer to events held in a newly constructed sports venue before its official opening.
 For example, a newly built venue in the UK is required to host two events at reduced capacity, with the second event using a larger capacity than the first, before being granted a safety certificate that allows it to hold events at full capacity.